 4th November, 2019

-Researchers have found that we make decisions about people within seconds of first meeting them.
+[vc_row][vc_column][vc_column_text]‘Soft Skills’ is a phrase often used by employers today.
 People love jumping to conclusions about others and form an opinion about them in a meeting that lasts barely a few minutes, especially in a business environment.
-The first impression of a professional has a lot to do with the personality and soft skills required in a business environment.
-Times have changed, as the technical skills needed earlier are not enough to make an impression in a business setting.
+The first impression of a professional has a lot to do with the personality and soft skills required.
+Times have changed, the technical or hard skills needed earlier are not enough to make an impression.
 A business runs on personal communication as much as it runs on money.
 So the question arises “are B schools doing enough to develop the personality and soft skills of the MBA graduates”?.
 The answer to this question is far from straight forward as many factors play a role in building the personality and soft skills of an individual.

 Even though all B schools claim to have a curriculum and teaching methods that promote the personality development of future MBA graduates, is that enough?
+In this time and age, how can an MBA graduate be industry ready?
 Soft skills are what is needed and demanded by the employers of today’s business world.
 Leadership and soft skills are not something that can be learned through theories or books, but a constant effort has to be made by the student towards building these skills.
-One of the most compelling reasons students joins an MBA program is to learn leadership skills that they otherwise cannot obtain as quickly.
+One of the most compelling reasons students join an MBA program is to learn leadership skills that they otherwise cannot obtain as quickly.

 What are the soft skills B schools claim to develop?